Why NRT is a Better Alternative to Quit Smoking than Vaping15 Feb 2019

 5. How to use a nicotine chewing gum?

 It is important that the nicotine chewing gum is chewed properly until a "peppery" or "flavored" taste emerges, then "parked" between the cheek and gum to facilitate nicotine absorption through the inner lining of the mouth.
 Gum should be slowly and intermittently "chewed and parked" for about 30 minutes or until the taste dissipates.

 The nicotine from nicotine gum gets absorbed through the inner lining of the mouth as it is chewed, and hence reduces the craving for cigarettes and helps to relieve withdrawal symptoms of smoking cessation2.
 Nicotine gum shouldn’t be chewed like regular gum.
 It is important to chew nicotine gum slowly to get the most out of it3.

-Mild and transient side effects of nicotine gum like mouth soreness, hiccups, dyspepsia and jaw ache can be reduced by chewing the nicotine gum properly as described above4.
+Mild and transient side effects of nicotine gum like mouth soreness, hiccups, dyspepsia, and jaw ache can be reduced by chewing the nicotine gum properly as described above4.

 Nicotex, manufactured by Cipla, is a nicotine gum that helps the user quit smoking using the principle of WHO-approved Nicotine Replacement Therapy that helps you quit smoking by gradually reducing your dependence on nicotine.
 Available in two strengths: 2 mg and 4 mg (4 mg should be taken only under Doctors supervision), Nicotex controls your urge to smoke and supports your willpower.
 Nicotex doubles your chances of quitting compared to other alternatives and is the No. 1 doctor-recommended brand in India.
-Choose from 6 exciting flavours - mint plus, fruity mint, cinnamon, paan, classic fresh mint and teeth whitening.
+Choose from 6 exciting flavors - mint plus, fruity mint, cinnamon, paan, classic fresh mint, and teeth whitening.
 Quit smoking today with #EkCigaretteKam